SixArm/iso-high-level-structure/article-1-scope/index.md

 This summary is by OpenAI ChatGPT.

+Defines the intended purpose and application range of any management system standard that adopts the HLS.
+It clarifies that the scope outlines the specific subject area the standard addresses—such as quality, environment, or occupational health and safety—and specifies the types of organizations or contexts in which it can be applied.
+This article sets the boundaries for how the standard should be used and what it aims to achieve, serving as the foundation for aligning various management system standards under a unified, consistent framework.

 ## Purpose

 Article 1 of any ISO standard is the section that describes the **scope** of the